Philip Selway: Other work

 Selway is a supporter of the emotional support charity Samaritans, with which he became involved while a university student.
-He volunteered as a telephone listener for years, including at the height of Radiohead's success, saying it "probably kept my sanity in that period".
+He volunteered as a telephone listener for years, including at the height of Radiohead's success, and said this "probably kept my sanity in that period".
 He is also an ambassador for Independent Venue Week, an initiative that promotes small music venues.
+In 2014, Selway and O'Brien signed an open letter protesting a ban on guitars in British prisons and stating that music was important for rehabilitation.

-Selway performed with the band Dive Dive in March 2005.
-Along with Radiohead guitarist Jonny Greenwood and Pulp singer Jarvis Cocker, Selway appeared in the 2005 film Harry Potter and the Goblet of Fire as a member of the band the Weird Sisters.
+Selway performed with the band Dive Dive at the Oxford Zodiac in February 2005.
+For the 2005 film Harry Potter and the Goblet of Fire, Selway and Jonny Greenwood appeared as part of the wizard rock band Weird Sisters, alongside Jarvis Cocker and Steve Mackey of Pulp, Steven Claydon of Add N to (X), and Jason Buckle of All Seeing I.

-Selway toured and recorded with Neil Finn as part of the 7 Worlds Collide project.
-He drummed on their 2001 live album and provided drums, guitar and vocals on their 2009 studio album The Sun Came Out, where he also penned two tracks.
+With O'Brien, Selway contributed to the 2001 live album by 7 Worlds Collide, a band formed by the New Zealand songwriter Neil Finn.
+He also contributed to their 2009 studio album The Sun Came Out, for which he wrote and sang "Ties That Bind" and "Witching Hour".
+It was the first record for which Selway wrote songs and sang, at the encouragement of Finn.
+The Pitchfork critic Stephen M. Deusner was impressed by his vocals, praising his "subtle melodic hooks and arcing, textured voice".

 Selway appears on "Rest on the Rock" and "Out of Light" on the album Before the Ruin by Roddy Woomble, Kris Drever, and John McCusker.
-He played drums and percussion on the fifth album by Lanterns on the Lake, Versions of Us (2023).
+He played drums and percussion on the fifth album by Lanterns on the Lake, Versions of Us (2023), after the departure of their previous drummer.
+According to the songwriter, Hazel Wilde, Selway helped them create a "whole other version" of the album and restored their confidence in the songs.

 Personal life

-Selway and his wife Cait have three sons and a daughter.
-Selway's mother Thea died in May 2006; Radiohead cancelled a concert in Amsterdam so that Selway could carry out his family duties.
-They returned to Amsterdam in August to play the missed show.
-Radiohead's 2007 album In Rainbows was dedicated to Thea Selway.
-As of 2023, Selway had recently moved to London.
+Selway and his wife, Cait, have three sons.
+In May 2006, Radiohead cancelled a concert in Amsterdam after Selway's mother died suddenly.
+As of February 2023, Selway had recently moved to London.
+He is a fan of Oxford United FC.